hlrs-fcg/spada_fcg_fork/irspec/spatial.md

 *Deadlocks*:
 The sizes sent and received must match:

-* This means that for each `send` statement on a given stream, there can be at most one `foreach` loop that does not specify the number of elements to receive.
+* This means that for each `send` statement on a given channel, there can be at most one `foreach` loop that does not specify the number of elements to receive.

-* If there are multiple `foreach` loops iterating over the same stream that *do* specify the number of elements to receive, the total sizes must match the total sizes of the arrays that are sent through the stream.
+* If there are multiple `foreach` loops iterating over the same channel that *do* specify the number of elements to receive, the total sizes must match the total sizes of the arrays that are sent through the channel.

 *Failure to correctly match the sizes sent and received may result in a deadlock.*